Updated on February 4, 2025

 Price: Free with all Trello plans

-Learn more about the Butler Power-Up
+Learn more about the Butler Power-Up for Project Management

 This list wouldn’t be complete without mentioning Otter, the AI meeting assistant: it’s free, it’s insanely easy to use, and most teams are happy to get on board with its friendly UX.
 Otter acts like a bonafide secretary that transcribes and records your meetings as they happen, while also providing notes.
 Otter integrates with Google Meet, Zoom, and Teams, so you won’t have to switch from what you already use.